ForgeRock/forgeops-init/README.md

 Use this repository as a starting point for your own custom configuration repository for the ForgeRock Identity Platform.
-For more information about creating a custom configuration repository, see the chapter _Creating a Custom Configuration Repository_ in the _ForgeRock DevOps Guide_.
+For more information about creating a custom configuration repository, see the section _Setting up Your
+Configuration Repository_ in the _ForgeRock DevOps Developers Guide_.

 Kubernetes mounts configuration files as a volume at runtime by cloning the configuration repository in an init container and making the configuration